brick/money/README.md

 *Important note: because formatting is performed using `NumberFormatter`, the amount is converted to floating point in the process; so discrepancies can appear when formatting very large monetary values.*

-## Storing the monies in the database
+## Storing Money objects in the database

 ### Persisting the amount